 Making the Most of Expert Evidence (CPD 1.5 hrs)

-The topic of this webinar is the how to make the most of expert evidence: from choice of expert through to preparing evidence, using another party’s expert, raising objections to admissibility and cross-examination.
+The topic of this webinar, which is suitable for both criminal and civil lawyers, is how to make the most of expert evidence: from choice of expert through to preparing evidence, using another party’s expert, raising objections to admissibility and cross-examination.
 It is presented by John Katz QC, and Sarah Wroe (Chair).

 The topics to be discussed include:

 - Drafting an expert’s brief of evidence – the role of counsel;

 - Due diligence – knowing all you need to know about your expert and your opponent’s expert;

 - Property in a witness – approaching an opponent’s expert;

 - Admissibility objections – independence, bias, Rule 9.11; and